danbz/aesthetic-programming/source/figurelist.md

 * Figure 4.2: Permission for audio access
 * Figure 4.3: Permission for camera access
 * Figure 4.4: The HTML file structure to import the new library and models
-* Figure 4.5: The tracker points on a face, (image courtesy of the clmtrackr's creator, Audun M. Øygard)
+* Figure 4.5: The tracker points on a face.
+Image courtesy of the clmtrackr's creator, Audun M. Øygard.
 * Figure 4.6: Google Analytics Screenshot
 * Figure 4.7: An example of a heatmap for analyzing a web page
 * Figure 4.8: Facebook's custom gender field as of February 2020